 Tom points out (and rightly so) that the premium placed on plain language in technical writing is a feature of the profession, not a bug.
 Even if we lament that it tends to dampen our interest in eloquence, we can value how it serves as a corrective to the preponderance of opaque prose in the world that hinders understanding.

-Another compelling point was made by Mark Baker, a recognized thought leader in the technical communication field.
+Another compelling point was made by Mark Baker, a recognized thought leader in the field.
 In his comment on Tom’s post, he argues that story and audience are ultimately what matter, and that the real issue is using terms or phrases that distract your particular readers from the story you’re telling.
 Sometimes esoteric terms and phrases are better than simpler ones because they encapsulate shared assumptions with your audience which you don’t need to waste time unpacking.

 “Good writing,” he concludes, “is using the words that tell the right story in the most economical way for the present audience.
 That is consistent whether we are talking about technical writing, scholarly essays, or fiction.”